kennytilton/mxtodomvc/README.md

 2. DOM efficiency without VDOM complexity;
 3. the mxWeb approach to Web Components;
 4. all dataflow all the time: "lifting" components into the Matrix;
-5. ta single source of behavior: co-location of model and view; and
+5. a single source of behavior: co-location of model and view; and
 6. the Grail of object re-use.

 And now the code.
 First, the big picture illustrating the code re-use of the mxWeb solution to "Web Components":